thib-s/flash-newton-schulz/README.md

 # Turbocharging Newton-Schulz with AOL Rescaling and Triton Kernels

-Our attempt to improve the speed of the newton schulz algorithm, starting from the dion implementation.
+Our attempt to improve the speed of the newton schulz algorithm.

-Disclaimer: this work is still in progress, especially we want to highlight that this approach change the underlying algorithm.
-So extra verification should be done before integrating it in optimizers like dion/muon.

 ## Changes